 “You see my RED SHOES?
 Well, those shoes remind me of the needs of FASD, that’s prenatal exposure to alcohol.
 They remind me that right now the PERSON I LOVE needs support and space and time to regroup.
 It reminds me right now that I WILL PROTECT that person.”

-In 2018, with your help, Mac, hopes to travel the world in 99 days to give a bigger voice to persons with FASD.
+In 2018 and again in 2019 with your help, Mac, hopes to travel the world in 99 days to give a bigger voice to persons with FASD.
 Wear your red shoes and take pictures of where in the world you are with Mac’s Body Double.

 Visit the Red Shoes Rock webpage to find a cutout of Mac!